alkampfergit/personal-blog/codewrecks/content/post/old/2013/04/deploy-click-once-application-on-azure-blob-container-with-tfs-build.md

 description: ""
 date: 2013-04-20T07:00:37+02:00
 draft: false
-tags: [Continuous Deployment,Visual Studio ALM]
+tags: [Continuous Deployment,Tfs]
-categories: [Team Foundation Server,Visual Studio ALM]
+categories: [Team Foundation Server]
 ---
 Windows Azure Web sites has a lot of options to automatically deploy web sites, but if you have desktop application deployed with click-once  **you have nothing out of the box to do continuous deployment in Windows Azure**.
 Lets see how solve this problem.